cnlohr/badderapple/README.md

 ### Observations

 1. For small payloads, it looks like gzip outperforms zstd, in spite of zstd having 40 years to improve over it.
 This is not a fluke, and has been true for many of my test song datasets.
 2. For larger payloads, bzip2 seems to outperform zstd.
-So, I guess the only place that zstd really shines in the speed by which it can uncompress.
+In this test, the only place that zstd really shines in the speed by which it can uncompress.
 3. I expected BSON to save space, but it was larger, and compressed worse.
 I guess it's only useful for increasing the speed of parsing.
 4. Finding a way to express your data more concisely absolutely obliterates any compression algorithms you can throw at your problem.
 Don't settle for a binary representation, like bson.